Why bagels have holes, challah is braided and matzah floats in soups - The Curious Origins of Jewish Foods

 • Sinkers – dense and hearty

 Families have been arguing about this for generations.
-And no one is winning.

 What Does “Shakshuka” Mean?